yy-c/HRTPP/README.md

 ```

 ## Usage
+Train the model using the dataset located in `data/[data_name].csv` and store the results in `results/results_[data_name].txt`.

 ```bash
 python demo.py
 ```

 ## Datasets
+The dataset used in this project is stored in CSV format, with each row representing a recorded event.
+It consists of four columns:

+- **`id`**: A unique identifier for each sample.
+- **`t`**: The timestamp indicating when the event occurred.
+- **`v`**: The observed value of the variable.
+If a variable has no observed value, its value is set to `1` by default.
+- **`k`**: The name of the variable associated with the event.

+Each sample (identified by `id`) may contain multiple events with different timestamps (`t`) and variables (`k`).
+The dataset is structured to support temporal modeling and analysis of event sequences.

-HRTPP has been evaluated on real-world medical datasets, demonstrating superior predictive performance and clinical interpretability compared to state-of-the-art interpretable TPPs.
+HRTPP has been evaluated on real-world medical datasets, demonstrating superior predictive performance and clinical interpretability.

 ## Citation
 If you use HRTPP in your research, please cite: